Who The F*ck Supports This?

 Does unsubscribing from the newsletter automatically cancel my recurring membership?
 No. If you'd like to cancel or edit your recurring membership, please use the links provided in your receipt emails (or the appropriate link above) to manage your membership.
 Because WTFJHT is free but supported by optional contributions, it's not possible to make the assumption that someone unsubscribing from the newsletter also wants to cancel their patronage.
 In many cases, supporting members do not and have never been newsletter subscribers (e.g. a blog reader or Twitter followers).
 For these reasons, I provide members with the tools to manage their account at any time for any reason.

 What happened to the rewards?
 As much as I like stickers, t-shirts, and pins, I found that I was spending too much time at the post office, as well as spending too much money on physical goods.
 After speaking with members, it became clear that while physical rewards are nice, the real reward is supporting the continued production of WTF Just Happened Today.
-I plan to open a store to sell stickers and whatnot soon.
-Hopefully with a partner that can handle fulfillment on my behalf.

 Are you a 501(c)(3)?
 Is my contribution tax-deductible?
 No, I'm a for-profit, single-member LLC based in Washington State.
 There are two reasons for this: 1) this setup makes it easy to manage and keeps my operational overhead low, and 2) I strongly believe media businesses need to be in the business of being in business.
 Meaning, my ability to fund WTFJHT is a reflection of the value created for the readers.
 If enough readers don't find WTFJHT valuable enough to pay for, then maybe WTFJHT shouldn't exist anymore.